 Here are some of my favorites:

-Song of Songs is a book of the Bible that is 100% about marriage.
-Written by a young King Solomon when he married a young maiden, it's a celebration of the love and desire between a man and a woman.
+Song of Solomon (or Song of Songs) is a book of the Bible that is 100% about marriage.
+Written by a young King Solomon when he married a young maiden, it's a celebration of the love and desire between a young man and a young woman.
 If you've never read it, I would encourage you to take a look.
 It's beautiful.

 There are a lot of verses in the Bible about love, both about marital love and brotherly love.
 I think both are appropriate to talk about here because we are called to show both kinds of love to our spouses.
 If we want to be friends with Jesus, we have to love others the way He loves us.